ehlesp/smallab-k8s-pve-guide/G012 - Host hardening 06 ~ Network hardening with sysctl.md

 - `net.netfilter.nf_conntrack_tcp_timeout_syn_recv`\
   Another timeout in seconds, although for this one I haven't found a proper definition that explains its meaning.

 The parameters mentioned above are just a few of many related to the netfilter conntrack system.
 [Find a more complete list in this page](https://www.kernel.org/doc/html/latest/networking/nf_conntrack-sysctl.html).
-On the other hand, the nf parameters that can be managed from the web console are found at the pve node level, in the firewall option's screen.
+On the other hand, the nf parameters that can be managed from the web console are found at the pve node level, in the firewall option's page:

 ![Sysctl parameters as PVE firewall's options](images/g012/pve_firewall_options_sysctl_parameters.webp "Sysctl parameters as PVE firewall's options")